gliu2k/SAP-Datasphere/Roadmap/README.md

   - No support for the OLAP engine and functionality dependent on the OLAP engine, e.g., analysis authorizations, query as InfoProvider, query execution, calculation of non-cumulative key figures (aka inventory key figures).
   - ....

 The ADOs tables are replciated from BW bridge and the models are rebuilt in DataSphere.
-See **4.2**.
+See section **4.2**.
 The new reports are created in SAC.
 ![alt text](/Roadmap/images/Future.png?raw=true)

 ## 1.2.
 Load data into DataSphere from the source systems(S/4HANA, ERP)